1300 662 203

 Kaplan strongly recommends that DFP5–8 be completed in sequential order.

-To find out if you are eligible to receive an exemption, refer to our exemptions page.
+To find out if you are eligible for RPL, refer to our exemptions page.

 This course is delivered online via Kaplan’s learning management system KapLearn.